ainsleys/derivadex-api-docs/source/includes/main.md

 ***again, duplicated the data avove to below.
 Here orderRequestid is the same across both, but i still dont know what type ETHPERP or signature is***

 type | field | description
 -----|---- | -----------------------
-symbol | Currently always 'ETHPERP'.
+unknown | symbol | Currently always 'ETHPERP'.
 New symbols coming soon! bytes32 | orderHash| Where does this come from? bytes32 | orderRequestId | How is this different from requestID? bytes32 | requestID | An incrementing numeric identifier for this request.